-• A highly readable narrative that encourages the user to personally engage with the relationship between plants, people, and culture
+• An engrossing narrative that invites the reader to personally engage with the relationship between plants, people, and culture

-• A wealth of useful references and further reading at the end of each chapter
+• Additional readings at the end of each chapter to encourage further exploration

 • Boxed features on selected topics that offer further insight

-Designed for the college classroom as well as for the general lay reader, Plants, People, and Culture, Second Edition, entices the reader with first-hand stories of fieldwork, spectacular illustrations, and a deep respect for both indigenous peoples and the earth’s natural heritage.
+Designed for the college classroom as well as for lay readers, this update of Plants, People, and Culture entices the reader with firsthand stories of fieldwork, spectacular illustrations, and a deep respect for both indigenous peoples and the earth’s natural heritage.